Policies and limits

 Precedence

 All four layers share the same scope ladder: user > team > role > org > default.
 The narrowest rule wins.
 Where a layer carries an org-wide cap (budgets), the cap applies as an additional ceiling on top of any narrower rule.
+An API-key budget sits outside the ladder as its own independent bucket: it binds the key's own requests regardless of the owner's user, team, or org caps, so a single credential can be held to a tighter allotment than the person who issued it.

 Retention bounds and approvals